 Video: 4 Major Diesel vs Gasoline Differences

-Keep it simple that the more miles you cover; the more likely you are to save money by choosing a diesel engine.
-Furthermore, diesel fuel has been prevalent in public charging infrastructure then it's easy to find a place to fill up, just make sure that you won’t make a mistake of filling gasoline for a diesel engine, or vice versa, as it can cause serious damage.
+To keep it simple, the more miles you cover, the more likely you are to save money by choosing a diesel engine.
+Just make sure that you won’t make the mistake of filling gasoline for a diesel engine, or vice versa, as it can cause serious damage.